Abd-007/Switch-Emulators-Guide/Yuzu.md

 **Official Yuzu mods page:** https://github.com/yuzu-emu/yuzu/wiki/Switch-Mods

+To install mods

-To install mods, right click the game you want to install the mod for, click "Open Mod Data Location" and paste the mod folder there. **You must place the mod ***folder*** and not just the files in the Mod Data Location**
+- Right click the game you want to install the mod for, click "Open Mod Data Location" and paste the mod folder there. **You must place the mod ***folder*** and not just the files in the Mod Data Location**

 ### Shaders